unChaz/sci-fi-5e/docs/rules/feats.md

 \page

 #### SCORCHER EXPERT
-Thanks to extensive practice with the scorcher , you gain the following benefits:
+Thanks to extensive practice with the scorcher, you gain the following benefits:
 - You can use the scorcher's “create ammunition” property without using an action.
 - Being within 5 feet of a hostile creature doesn't impose disadvantage on your ranged attack rolls.
 - When you use the Attack action and attack with a one handed weapon, you can use a bonus action to attack with a loaded hand scorcher you are holding.